Army Ground Forces: Cavalry

 Two horse cavalry divisions existed in 1941.
 The 1st Cavalry Division was shipped to Australia, where it was originally envisioned that it could operate in the mounted role.
 However, by the time it embarked, the defense of Australia was no longer paramount and it served in the South West Pacific Area in the dismounted role.
 The 2nd Cavalry Division was formed twice.
 Originally a bi-racial division, its white components were broken up to provide troops for armored units.
 It was reformed as a colored division only to be broken up again to provide service units.
-Two non-divisional cavalry regiments served as infantry in the South West Pacific Area and China Burma India.
+Two non-divisional cavalry regiments served as infantry in the South West Pacific Area and China Burma India Theater.
 All other cavalry units were converted to the mechanized cavalry reconnaissance role.
 However, they only spent about 6% of their time on reconnaissance tasks, leading to a postwar consensus that either they lacked the combat power to perform their assigned role or had simply been misused altogether.

 Tank destroyer

 The tank destroyer arm was probably the most controversial.
 Tank destroyers based on the M3 Half-track proved too vulnerable in the North African campaign and a decision was made that half of all tank destroyer battalions would be equipped with towed guns, emphasizing the defensive role.
-This decision was reversed after the towed battalions lost large numbers of guns over-run or stuck in mud and snow during the Ardennes offensive.
+This decision was reversed after the towed battalions lost large numbers of guns overrun or stuck in mud and snow during the Ardennes offensive.
 Later, good self-propelled gun carriages became available, but massed enemy armor became scarce and most tank destroyer units began operating as field artillery.
 Some 25 tank destroyer battalions were inactivated to fill depleted infantry and armoured divisions.